Hyra/markdown/README.markdown

 ## Installation

-- Clone the files from the repos into `app/plugins/markdown`
+- Clone the files from the repos into `app/Plugin/Markdown`
-- Include the Helper in the controllers you want to use it with, or in `app_controller.php`:
+- Include the Helper in the controllers you want to use it with, or in `AppController.php`:
 	- `var $helpers = array('Markdown.Markdown')`

 ## Using Markdown